noiffion/Deploying_Willie/README.md

 #### Info about the webpage:

-  The URI of the site:           http://www.54.188.224.166.xip.io/ The IP address of the site:    54.188.224.166
+ - The URI of the site:           http://www.54.188.224.166.xip.io/
+ - The IP address of the site:    54.188.224.166
-  The SSH port:                  2200
+ - The SSH port:                  2200

 The private SSH key was included in the 'Notes to the Reviewer' section on submission.
-The public key was in the '.ssh' folder of user 'grader'.
+The public key was in the '.ssh' folder of user 'grader' on the server.

 #### Steps of deployment

-1) The application is hosted on [Amazon Lightsail] (https://lightsail.aws.amazon.com/)
+1) The application is hosted on [Amazon Lightsail](https://lightsail.aws.amazon.com/)
 2) The operating system instance used was Ubuntu 16.04
 3) The hostname of the instance is: 'Ubuntu-Oregon'